 Psychologist Dan Gilbert notes that human brains have a unique design compared to others in the animal kingdom—one that was created to soak up stories.
 “What does a pre-frontal cortex do for you that should justify the entire architectural overhaul of the human skull in the blink of evolutionary time … It is an experience simulator.”
 Early humans needed to know whether chasing an antelope over a cliff was a good idea, so the brain evolved to simulate different scenarios in our minds in order to decide the appropriate course of action.
 Our brain processes information by simulating narratives, and we use those narratives to both teach and learn from others.

-Experiments show that you can get consumers to spend more on a product just by asking them to think about the past.
 Nowadays, even many of the material goods we buy get their value from the stories attached to them.
 Coca-Cola knows many people drink coke because of nostalgic associations; one experiment showed that you can get consumers to spend more on a product just by asking them to think about the past.
 Adam Davidson talks about the “Brooklynization of the US economy” as we shift consumption from Hershey’s chocolate and Budweiser beer to artisanal cacao bars and small-batch microbrews: “Instead of rolling our eyes at self-conscious Brooklyn hipsters pickling everything in sight, we might look to them as guides to the future of the American economy.”

 Some of my students recently ran an experiment to see if the stories attached to products are what makes us buy them.
 Subjects were asked to drink and rate various cups of coffee that each came with a card ranging from a neutral description of the chemistry of caffeine to the elevation and oxygen exposure of the beans.
 People get more enjoyment from the same coffee if it came with a story about the fair compensation of the laborers who grew denser beans on cooperative land where they practiced responsible stewardship than just a regular cup of joe.